-sometimes life just do not hit the notes that we think it should …
+sometimes life just does not hit the notes that we think it should …

 The creation of life is such a miracle, it’s so incredible that humans start off so tiny and small, growing from day one to become the person they are meant to be.